Herb Ritts: The Classical Gaze

 The Fashion Dimension

 Ritts's fine art work is inseparable from his commercial career, which he made no attempt to separate.
 He shot campaigns for Armani, Donna Karan, Gap, Versace.
-He made music videos for Madonna, Janet Jackson, Michael Jackson.
+He made music videos for Madonna ("Cherish"), Janet Jackson ("Love Will Never Do (Without You)"), Michael Jackson ("In the Closet").
 He shot portraits for Vogue, Vanity Fair, Interview, and Rolling Stone.
-He was, for a period in the late 1980s and early 1990s, the most employed photographer in America.
+For a period in the late 1980s and early 1990s he was the most employed photographer in America.

-The commercial work and the fine art work feed each other.
-His fashion images have the formal quality of his gallery work; his gallery work has the surface beauty of his best commercial photography.
+The commercial work and the fine art work fed each other.
+His fashion images had the formal quality of his gallery work; his gallery work had the surface beauty of his best commercial photography.
 He did not believe these were different activities, and the body of work he left bears him out.

 The Gay Dimension

-Ritts was gay, and his sexuality is visible in his work in the way that Tillmans's is — not as subject matter, necessarily, but as the quality of attention the camera brings.
+Ritts was gay.
+His sexuality is visible in his work in the way that Wolfgang Tillmans's is — not as subject matter, necessarily, but as the quality of attention the camera brings.
 He photographed male bodies with a care and a specificity that is the mark of genuine desire: the interest is not general but particular, not in bodies as a category but in this body, this light, this morning.